Dosage Form: tablet

-There is no specific treatment for overdose with Fenofibrate Tablets.
+There is no specific treatment for overdose with Fenofibrate Tablets for oral use.
 General supportive care of the patient is indicated, including monitoring of vital signs and observation of clinical status, should an overdose occur.
 If indicated, elimination of unabsorbed drug should be achieved by emesis or gastric lavage; usual precautions should be observed to maintain the airway.
 Because fenofibric acid is highly bound to plasma proteins, hemodialysis should not be considered.

 Fenofibrate Tablets Description

-Fenofibrate Tablets, USP are lipid regulating agents for oral administration.
-Each tablet contains 54 mg or 160 mg of fenofibrate, USP.
-The chemical name for fenofibrate, USP is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:
+Fenofibrate Tablets for oral use are a lipid regulating agent available as tablets for oral administration.
+Each tablet contains 48 mg or 145 mg of fenofibrate.
+The chemical name for fenofibrate is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:

 Fenofibrate Tablets - Clinical Pharmacology